 The intent of this alternative would be to rapidly reduce the deer density within the park to allow for the herbaceous vegetation and tree seedlings to recover from deer browsing pressure.
 As vegetation regenerated, better foraging habitat would be provided for the park deer population.
 Davidson (2002) concluded that "continuation of current herd density likely would result in a further decline in herd health and higher rates of disease-induced mortality; reduction and subsequent control of the population are appropriate measures to address this density dependent health problem."
-With increased vegetation and improved foraging habitat, this alternative would have long-term and beneficial effects, and adverse impacts to deer herd health would be reduced to negligible or minor levels over the long term as the deer population decreased.
+With increased vegetation and improved foraging habitat, this alternative would have long-term and beneficial effects, and factors).

+Habitat refers to the environment in which a plant or animal lives (includes vegetation, soil, water, and other adverse impacts to deer herd health would be reduced to negligible or minor levels over the long term as the deer population decreased.
 Adverse impacts would still range in the minor to moderate level during the short term while habitat recovered.